bronlabs/bron-crypto/prng_test/README.md

 # PRNG tester

-This is using [TestU01] <http://simul.iro.umontreal.ca/testu01/tu01.html> to test pseudo random number generator.
-The prebuilt native library only runs in amd64 (we run it in linux pipeline).
-If you want to run on other architecture, you need to build the library yourself https://github.com/umontreal-simul/TestU01-2009
+* This is a small application using [TestU01](http://simul.iro.umontreal.ca/testu01/tu01.html) to test pseudo random number generator.

+## Implement a test

+* Implement the interface `PrngTest` and pass it into `RunPrngTest` to run the test
+* `prngs/crand.go` sample code tests golang's `crand/rand` package
+* Update main.go to test the new implementation

+## Build and run

+* `make prng-test`